kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

    Exercise4_answer2

 **Congratulations!
-You have finished all the exercises in this tutorial.** If you still have time left, finsih the advanced exercises or play around with different QSM methods/methods' parameters.
+You have finished all the exercises in this tutorial.** If you still have time left, finish the advanced exercises or experiment with different QSM methods/methods' parameters.

 Advanced Exercise 4.3
 ^^^^^^^^^^^^^^^^^^^^^